DZRH: The birth of MBC; expansion of DZRH

+DZRH produced some known personalities including sportscaster Willie Hernandez and commentator Rafael Yabut.
+Meanwhile, Magpayo became known as Tiya Dely, and was with the station at the time of her death in 2008.

-In 1949, DZRH began airing the first radio drama, Gulong ng Palad ("Wheel of Fortune").
-Radio drama is one of the traditions of Philippine radio before the rise of television industry and continues until today this time on the FM band (only Ito ang Palad Ko !, "This is my fate", one of the longest-running drama anthology series since 1973).
+Radio drama is one of the traditions of Philippine radio before the rise of television industry and continues until today this time on the FM band (only Ito ang Palad Ko!; "This is my fate", one of the longest-running drama anthology series from 1973-2020).

 Martial Law era

-In 1972, when then-President Ferdinand Marcos declared Martial Law, DZRH was temporarily closed for a few months.
-It was reopened but only under strict government censorship.
+In 1972, when then-President Ferdinand Marcos declared Martial Law, DZRH was temporarily closed for a few months; it was reopened but only under strict government censorship.
 It was the only other time in DZRH's history since the Second World War that the station's broadcast operations were interrupted.
-Upon resumption of broadcasts, DZRH (along with sister stations DZMB and DZPI) gained a new studio complex at North Bay Boulevard, Navotas and San Francisco del Monte, Quezon City.
+Upon resumption of broadcasts, DZRH (along with sister stations DZMB and DWIZ) gained a new studio complex at North Bay Boulevard, Navotas and San Francisco del Monte, Quezon City.

-In November 1978, DZRH migrated from 650 kHz to the current frequency at 666 kHz due to the switch of the Philippine AM bandplans from the NARBA-mandated 10 kHz spacing to the 9 kHz rule implemented by the Geneva Frequency Plan of 1975.
+In November 1978, DZRH migrated from 650 kHz to the current frequency of 666 kHz due to the switch of the Philippine AM bandplans from the NARBA-mandated 10 kHz spacing to the 9 kHz rule implemented by the Geneva Frequency Plan of 1975.
 In the same year, DZRH launched Operation Tulong ("Help"), a socio-civic organization that helps the people in time of need.

+By late 1970s, DZRH, competing with other stations, aired eighteen radio drama programs over nine hours daily.

 In February 1986, the station covered the controversial snap elections and the ensuing People Power Revolution that peacefully deposed President Marcos and President Corazon Aquino's eventual accession.

 Post-People Power Revolution

+Following the 1986 revolution, commentators in the station rose into prominence, among them Orly Mercado, Jarius Bondoc, Alvin Capino, and Ka Louie Beltran.

+During the series of coup attempts against the administration of Corazon Aquino; then news director Rey Langit played a key role in the on-air mediation with rebel soldiers.

-In 1988, DZRH moved from the former studio in Quezon City to its new studio location at FJE Building, Esteban Street, Legazpi Village, Makati.
+In 1988, DZRH moved from the former studio in Navotas and Quezon City to its new studio location at FJE Building, Esteban Street, Legazpi Village, Makati.